microsoft/BotBuilder-Samples/experimental/orchestrator/csharp_dotnetcore/03.declarative-bot/README.md

-﻿# Todo bot with LUIS
+# Declarative bot

-This sample demonstrates using [Adaptive dialog][1],  [Language Generation][2] features with Orchestrator to demonstrate an end-to-end ToDo bot in action including support for interruptions.
+This sample demonstrates using [Adaptive dialog][1],  [Language Generation][2] features with Orchestraor to demonstrate an end-to-end Alarm bot in action.

 This sample demonstrates use of Orchestrator as a recognizer with [Adaptive Dialogs](https://aka.ms/adaptive-dialogs)